0nix/ggj21/twine/evidence_questioning.md

 Lieutenant Sessler interjects.
 "Please Sergeant, allow me."
 He says, with a grin so wide and yellow it might be the crescent moon.
 "I think I recognize this curved, squiggled line here."
 He says, jabbing his finger on the photograph.
 "It should be the Anti-Fascist Protection Wall."

 Sergeant Bayer is taken a bit aback.
 "Really, Lieutenant Sessler?
-But it doesn't look like there's anything written on it to indicate that."
+It does not look like there is anything written on it to indicate that."

-"Yes, yes, you are correct."
+"Yes, yes, ever a sage of the abundantly obvious Bayer."
 Lieutenant Sessler responds with confidence, hand waving as he dismisses the Sergeant.
-"It doesn't have anything written on it, but it appears to be just a spot near it where she might have agreed to meet someone."
-He glances at Bayer ever so slightly and puts on that terrible, yellow-toothed grin.
-"I find it unlikely you wouldn't recognize it yourself, I'd hazard to say that's where you go down lay flowers every year for dear mom and pop." /n/n Sessler relished his words, as their poison affected the Sergeant more and more.
+"It doesn't have anything written on it, but it appears to be a guide to a spot near it where she might have agreed to meet someone."
+He glances at Bayer ever so slightly and puts on that terrible, yellow-toothed grin again.
+"I find it unlikely you wouldn't recognize it yourself, I'd hazard to say that's where you go down.
+Y'know, lay flowers every year for dear ol'mom and pop." /n/n Sessler relished his words, as their poison affected the Sergeant more and more.
 You could see it, the left corner of his mouth twitched ever so slightly.

 "I don't see why I should mourn traitors."
 Sessler responds uncomically, you can see his jaw muscles bulging and pulsating.
-"You sound confident, Lieutenant.
+"You sound confident in your assesment, Lieutenant.
 It will still go under the review of Division XV Cartography, but if you are correct we can advance the investigation by that much."
 He continues.

 "Agent, I'd like your thoughts.
 Is this the Protection Wall?"
 Sergeant Bayer asks, addressing you.

 [Agree with Lieutenant Sessler emphatically, it is the Protection Wall.]

 "Well, Agent."
 Sergeant Bayer says with derision.
 "I guess we should replace our cartographers with you and Sessler, here.
-Since we are so adept at telling squiggles and doodles apart from mere scribbles to maps.
+Since we are so adept at identifying squiggles and doodles to be maps.
 Isn't that charming?" /n/n "Can it, Bayer.
-You can't admit a point when it isn't yours and it's pathetic."
+You can't admit a point when it isn't yours.
+It's pathetic."
 Lieutenant Sessler spits with even more hostility.

 (leader +1 super leader -1)